How did you become an expat?

 My eyes find potential inspiration in the simplest of things to the most complicated of them.
 It can be nature, cultural traditions, and much more.
-My dream of making jewelry grew since I was young.
-I started coloring pasta to make necklace beads then moved onto DIYing thoughtful jewelry gifts for my friends and loved ones.
+My dream of making jewellery grew since I was young.
+I started colouring pasta to make necklace beads then moved onto DIYing thoughtful jewellery gifts for my friends and loved ones.
 I loved to tailor them to their specific personalities, to compliment their uniqueness.
-Through my jewelry business Analogie, I want to show everyone how much inspiration is on our planet, implementing my perspective on Jewelry Design.
+Through my jewellery business Analogie, I want to show everyone how much inspiration is on our planet, implementing my perspective on Jewelry Design.

 Design to me is an opportunity to slow down what’s happening around us.
 So being on the move really exposes me to various situations and cultures that expand my pool of observations.
 Those are later translated into inspirations for projects.

 I had two small collections launched in Ramadan.
 One of them was «A Glimpse of Ramadan» which consisted of Prayer Beads.
-A lot of the prayer beads owned by people in Egypt, are cheap, mass produced ones that are imported.
+A lot of the prayer beads owned by people in Egypt are cheap, mass-produced ones that are imported.
 They were purely used as a functional object.
-So I had the idea of re-inventing the prayer beads to be soulful, modern day objects.
+So I had the idea of re-inventing the prayer beads to be soulful, modern-day objects.
 People can then personally own them and use proudly, or even give them away as a unique hand made gift.
 I even had a customer that liked to wear it as a necklace!
 I looked into what constitutes the warm ambience of Ramadan.
-First thing that came to mind was how fasting ends at sunset, that puts a lot of empahsis on it.
+The first thing that came to mind was how fasting ends at sunset, that puts a lot of emphasis on it.
 That gradual evolution from day time to night time for me is just fascinating.
-That’s where i got my inspiration for my first Ramadan Prayer Beads.
+That’s where I got my inspiration for my first Ramadan Prayer Beads.

-This one was inpired by the full moon, because the Islamic calendar is a lunar calendar.
-So when it is full moon, it means that exactly half of the month of Ramadan has passed.
+This one was inspired by the full moon because the Islamic calendar is a lunar calendar.
+So when it is a full moon, it means that exactly half of the month of Ramadan has passed.

 # The biggest two collections you made are „Out of sea“ and „Fly away“.
 Can you tell me more about them?

 The first one was „Fly away“, it was a spring collection.
-It is inspired by the Bird Kingdom, their colors are magnificant.
-You find colors that you would have never thought to bring together but birds sure wear them stunningly!
+It is inspired by the Bird Kingdom, their colours are magnificent.
+You find colours that you would have never thought to bring together but birds sure wear them stunningly!
 Personally, I had a lot of pet Birds growing up and truly admire them.

-I had my first exhibitng experience, it was pretty challenging, but rather nice.
+I had my first exhibiting experience, it was pretty challenging but rather nice.
 I met my audience and get a closer look at the market.
 I had my two love birds with me to keep me company and to be there as a «live» inspiration, next to Analogie’s lovebird inspired necklace.
 Onlookers were really attracted by Analogie’s display.

 Then I started „Out to sea“, which was the summer collection.
-I’m deeply connected to sea, in Egypt we are always going to the Red Sea specifically because it’s much calmer then the Mediterranean Sea.
-I like to go snorkeling to see the wonderful fish up close.
+I’m deeply connected to the sea, in Egypt, we are always going to the Red Sea specifically because it’s much calmer than the Mediterranean Sea.
+I like to go snorkelling to see the wonderful fish up close.
 The Red Sea has very little wave action resulting in its crystal clear waters.
 The Red Sea is considered from the Seven Wonders of the Underwater World, which makes it a very popular diving destination.

 # Traveling is always very inspiring.
-Do you find any inspiration while you are traveling?
+Do you find any inspiration while you are travelling?

 Always!
 It’s somehow unconsciously.
-I’m the person that is always spotting things in the surroundings that others are suprised to notice.
-I would for example look at how the sugar jar at a café is made, especially if its unique, then remember this idea when needed in a project I’m doing.
-And each country has its own set of things to get inspired from, be it cultural jewelry, cooking utensils or even sayings.
+I’m the person that is always spotting things in the surroundings that others are surprised to notice.
+I would, for example, look at how the sugar jar at a café is made, especially if it’s unique, then remember this idea when needed in a project I’m doing.
+And each country has its own set of things to get inspired from, be it cultural jewellery, cooking utensils or even sayings.